apache/buildstream-site/content/pages/index.md

 #### How can I get involved with Buildstream Development?

-The main repository is [buildstream] and development happens on the master branch.
-Following modern delivery practices, master should always work.
+The main repository is [buildstream] and development happens on the default branch.
+Following modern delivery practices, this branch should always work.

 We suggest starting with basic bug fixes, and working up to new feature development.
 New features should always be discussed on the mailing lists,